-It’s hard to imagine a business these days that doesn’t have a website, and the child care industry is no different.
-Families looking for care most likely start their search online, so they better be able to find you.
-Give searching parents as much information as possible about your program by maintaining an up-to-date website that offers everything a parent would be interested in when on the hunt for child care.
-Photos of your center, staff, and activities are crucial to include.
-The more details you can share the better, as choosing child care is one of the toughest decisions parents make.
+It’s hard to imagine a business these days that doesn’t have a website, and the childcare industry is no different.
+Families looking for care most likely start their search online.
+Establish an online presence so they can easily discover your program.
+Give searching families as much information as possible about your program by maintaining an up-to-date website that offers everything a family would be interested in when on the hunt for child care.
+Photos of your center, staff, and activities are essential to include.
+The more details you can share the better, as choosing child care isn’t an easy decision for families.
 You’ll want your website to make a great first impression on a prospective family, giving them a sense of the quality of your program.
-Consider including a short video tour and introduction, as this type of website content is highly effective at piqueing a potential customer’s interest.
-Luckily there are great, low-cost options these days for building websites, no programming skills required.
+Consider including a short video tour and introduction, as this type of website content is highly effective at piquing a potential customer’s interest.
+Luckily, there are great, low-cost options these days for building websites—no programming skills required.

-Social media platforms such as Facebook, Instagram, and Twitter can also be terrific channels for you to engage in child care marketing, depending on who your desired client base is.
-Build a Facebook page for your business, making sure you are searchable to the public.
+Social media platforms such as Facebook, Instagram, and Twitter are terrific channels for you to engage in childcare marketing, depending on your desired client base .
+Build a Facebook page for your business, ensuring you’re searchable to the public.
 Yelp and NextDoor are other great places to have a listing.
-The key is to post your business in as many online places and groups that you can, to increase your search visibility.
+The key is to post your business in as many online places and groups as possible to increase your search visibility.

 Build a reputation

 Word of mouth is priceless, especially when it comes to child care.
-Keep your current parents happy, and they will be your best marketing channels every time they run into other families at the playground or the grocery store.
-Encourage happy families to share testimonials, posts, and reviews to all of your social media accounts.
+Keep your current families happy and they’ll be your best marketing channels whenever they run into other families at the playground or the grocery store.
+Encourage happy families to share testimonials, posts, and reviews on your social media accounts.
 Consider giving current families a discount for any referrals they send your way.

 Engage with your local community for networking purposes.
 Get to know other small business owners, regardless of whether they specifically serve families with children.
-Offer to share your child care expertise with a new parenting support group.
-One great tip we recently heard from a child care owner is to make friends with local real estate agents, who can then send families who are new to the area your way if they are seeking child care.
+Offer to share your childcare expertise with a new parenting support group.
+One great tip we recently heard from a childcare owner is to make friends with local real estate agents, who can then send families new to the area your way if they’re seeking child care.
 If you want families to trust you with their children, building trust in your community is a great first step.

-Offer evening/date night care on a rotating basis.
-Bring in a variety of enrichment offerings regularly, such as art, music, dance, etc. Host local community events at your facility.
-With a lot of child care options to choose from, you’ll need to grab the attention of prospective clients by differentiating yourself from other child care centers in the area.
+Offer evening/night care on a rotating basis.
+Bring in a variety of enrichment offerings regularly, such as art, music, and dance.
+Host local community events at your facility.
+With many childcare options to choose from, you’ll need to grab the attention of prospective clients by differentiating yourself from other childcare centers in the area.